smartnuts … the world on the cabaret-style dissecting table

 Michael Bunzel

-Michael (Mike) Bunzel (aka maschasan) is a lawyer and engineer currently living in Germany.
-He has been working in the field of Cybersecurity and related laws and regulations for over 25 years now.
+Michael Bunzel (aka maschasan) is a lawyer and engineer currently based in Germany.
+For over 25 years he has worked at the intersection of cybersecurity and the laws and regulations that govern it.

-Mike has worked with global organizations across dozens of countries, cultures and languages, well-travelled in EMEIA, APAC and the Americas.
+He has worked with global organizations across dozens of countries, cultures and languages, and is well-travelled across EMEIA, APAC and the Americas.

-All articles in this blog do NOT reflect the opinion of his employer, but are all an expression of his personal view of things.
+The articles on this blog do not reflect the views of his employer; they are his personal opinions alone.

 By Michael Bunzel